nate-walter/Movie-Studio-Project/README.md

 When looking at the Worldwide Average Box Office Profit compared to Movie Rating some important results can be interpreted.
 We can see that the most profitable genre was `G` rated movies with the second most profitable genre being `PG` movies.
 From our visualization, it can be concluded that making a movie that has a rating that is either `G` or `PG` will lead to the greatest average box office profit.
 We are very confident that our results would apply to data in the real world since `G` and `PG` rated movies can be seen by the largest number of individuals, leading to more ticket sales.
 We would not recommend making `R` rated movies since the average net profit is significantly lower than `G` and `PG` movies leading to a greater risk of loss.

-### Comparing the Profits of 3 Different Genres by Month
+### Comparing the Profits of Different Genres by Year
 ![genre_v_net_profits](./images/genre_v_profits_.png)

 While there is a wide range of available genres for movies to be, the two most profitable are `Adventure`, and `Animation`.
 We found that of all genres available the greatest and most consistent return's on investments are the ones mentioned earlier.
 We can see that from 2016-2018 the most profitable genres were `Adventure` and `Animation`.
 While there was slight variation year over year the return was generally consistent for the two genres, making them the ones we would recommend for new movies to be.